Curriculum

 Degree requirements

-A minimum of 180 quarter credits — including at least 60 upper-division credits — are required to graduate with your environmental economics and policy degree.
-Major requirements and curriculum information are available on Oregon State’s official academic catalog.
+A minimum of 180 quarter credits — at least 60 of which must be upper-division credits — are required to graduate with your environmental economics and policy degree, including:

 Sample course topics